ryandens/jlink-gradle-plugin/README.md

 ## Jlink Jib plugin usage

-This Gradle plugin tightly integrates with the [the [jib-gradle-plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-gradle-plugin) via the [jib-extensions](https://github.com/GoogleContainerTools/jib-extensions) API to make building container images via Gradle with jlink-created JREs easy.
+This Gradle plugin tightly integrates with the [jib-gradle-plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-gradle-plugin) via the [jib-extensions](https://github.com/GoogleContainerTools/jib-extensions) API to make building container images via Gradle with jlink-created JREs easy.
 This plugin adds the JRE created by `jlink-jre` plugin as a separate layer of your container image and modify the entrypoint of your application to use the `java` executable from the custom JRE